-> With the success of the Days Inn motel brand, Welcome Break had a hand in a hotel in central London.
-They have since expanded the motels at London Gateway and Birchanger Green to use the more upmarket 'Days Hotel' name.
+With the success of the Days Inn hotel brand, Welcome Break had a hand in a hotel in central London.
+They no longer run this but do have similar Ramadas near Wakefield and Glasgow.
+They have since expanded the hotels at London Gateway and Birchanger Green to use the more upmarket 'Days Hotel' name, now Ramada.

-> In addition to this, Extra have let out most of their facilities to other companies, many of which have been taken up by Welcome Break:
+In addition to this, Extra have let out most of their facilities to other companies, many of which have been taken up by Welcome Break:

-> - Cambridge (A14) - motel branded as Days Inn
+- Cambridge (A14) - hotel branded as Ramada

-> The following services were once branded as Welcome Break:
+The following services were once branded as Welcome Break:

 - Barnsdale Bar (A1) (possibly)

 - Burtonwood westbound (M62)